-The MDSS currently covers select Priority and Non-Priority Routes.
-Recently completed research generated an implementation plan to include all State highways and all snowplows over the next four years.
-Using MDSS on the entire State highway system will improve maintenance effectiveness and reduce deicing material and application costs.
+The MDSS covers our Interstate, Priority, and Non-Priority Routes.
+Using MDSS on the entire State highway system has and will continue to improved our maintenance effectiveness and reduced our deicing materials and application costs.

-MDSS uses data from Mobile Data Collectors (MDC) onboard snowplows, roadside Environmental Sensor Stations (ESS) (Figure 6 on page 33), and input from snowplow operators.
+MDSS uses the National Weather Service (NWS), mobile data collectors, onboard snowplows, roadside Environmental Sensor Stations (ESS) (Figure 6 on page 33), and input from snowplow operators.
 Refer to Graphic 3 on page 27 and Graphic 4 on page 28.